renderex/renderex.github.io/_posts/2022-06-14-Creating-a-new-VM.md

 Go ahead and use the console to set-up your networking inside the VM, and update.
 Optionally, you can also setup a guest agent in your VM so that you can control and manage things like the IP address from the host itself (Proxmox).

 On Linux this is very easy to achieve.
-On Ubunutu:
+On Ubuntu:

 ```bash
 sudo apt-get install qemu-guest-agent